The Cornwall We Want

 Support for the vulnerable

-by Sean, almost 4 years ago
+by Sean, over 4 years ago

 I would like to see council caseworkers assigned to support vulnerable people in the county.
 Such people emerge periodically needing help but their problems generally span multiple council or government departments.